 Dog waste management is an essential principle for responsible ownership.
 It is crucial to pick up what your dog leaves behind and ensure you dispose of it properly.
 Experts recommend picking up the mess your furry-friend does anywhere, such as in the home, park, pavement, or out in the countryside.

 Not picking your dog poo is unethical because someone could step in it.
 At the same time, dog poo is harmful to human health because it contains bacteria and parasites, such as Giardia, Hookworm, and Roundworm.
-In today’s article, we will tell you how to dispose of dog poo correctly.
+In today’s article, we ask The Team At Cheap Skips 4 Hire and they will tell you how to dispose of dog poo correctly.
 Read on!

 Use Biodegradable Poop Bags

 If you live in a neighbourhood with not enough outdoor space, you can bag your dog’s poop and put it in the garbage.
 We think this is the most eco-friendly option to get rid of your dog poo.

 However, you must use biodegradable poop bags and avoid regular plastic or other types of grocery bags.
 Remember, your dog poop will end up in the landfill site, but this is considered feasible if you have no other option.

 If you want your garbage bins to smell better, you can flush the dog poo down the toilet.
 However, it is crucial to follow an eco-friendly approach and use a flushable bag to bring your dog’s poop inside.
 Your dog’s poop will get disposed of down the toilet and through the sewer system.